Qumi-Qumi: Plot summary

-Qumi-Qumi is a comedy animated series for kids ages 8–12.
+Qumi-Qumi is a comedy animated series for children ages 8–12.
 The prototypes of Qumi-Qumi were created in 2005 for a comic strip festival.
-In 2008, a short cartoon music video with dancing Qumi-Qumi characters in it gained high popularity online with 5 million viewings.
+In 2007, a short cartoon music video with dancing Qumi-Qumi characters in it gained high popularity online with 5 million viewings.

+Qumi-Qumi portrays three tribes, the Jumi-Qumi, Yumi-Qumi, and Shumi-Qumi.
+The three main characters, Juga from the Jumi-Qumi tribe, Yusi from the Yumi-Qumi tribe, and Shumadan from the Shumi-Qumi tribe, are best friends who get along (something that the tribes don't do) and adventures of the three are followed throughout the series.

 Synopsis

-The amazing world of Qumi-Qumi in which the show is set bears a remote resemblance to Earth, however, its flora and fauna hold far more fanciful traits.
-The Qumi world consists of three tribes which live separately: those are the Yumi-Qumi (technology-focused people modeled on modern America), Jumi-Qumi (shamanistic and rustic, roughly based on tribal African societies) and Shumi-Qumi (militaristic and resembling Soviet Russia).
-Juga, Yusi and Shumadan come from different tribes but get on much better with each other than with their co-tribesmen (who consider them weirdos).
-In every episode one of the three friends runs into trouble all of them need to clear it up.
+The Qumi world consists of three tribes which live separately: the Yumi-Qumi (technology-focused people modeled on modern America), Jumi-Qumi (shamanistic and rustic, roughly based on tribal African societies) and Shumi-Qumi (militaristic and resembling Soviet Russia).
+Juga, Yusi, and Shumadan each come from one of the different tribes, but get on much better with each other than with their tribesmen, who consider them odd.
+Some of the characters may be based on other media.
+In every episode, one of the three friends runs into a situation that all of them need to resolve.
 The fact that both Juga and Shumadan are in love with Yusi doesn't make the situation any easier.

-The series lacks dialogue, the characters speak the simple constructed Qumi language with words mostly based on words from Toki Pona, English, Japanese, Korean, and Russian, as well as some words and phrases from popular culture.
-Dynamic plots, crazy adventures and beautiful animation make up for the terseness of the series.
+The series lacks dialogue, with the characters instead speaking the simple constructed Qumi language, with words mostly based on words from Toki Pona, English, Japanese, Korean, and Russian, as well as some words and phrases from popular culture.

 The series is set in an abstract reality.
-Qumi-Qumi world bears a slight resemblance to Earth reality; however it is notable for fanciful and colorful landscapes and fantastical creatures living in them.
-Some of the characters may be based on other media.
+The Qumi-Qumi world bears a slight resemblance to Earth; however, it's notable for being home to fanciful and colorful landscapes and fantastical creatures.